-- Issue the UPDATE STATISTICS statement to force reoptimization of the procedure. - Rerun the procedure.
+- Issue the UPDATE STATISTICS FOR PROCEDURE statement to force reoptimization of the procedure. - Rerun the procedure.

 To prevent this error, you can force reoptimization of the SPL routine.
-To force reoptimization, execute the following statement:
+For example, to force reoptimization of an SPL routine called procedure\name, execute the following statement:

-UPDATE STATISTICS FOR PROCEDURE procedure name
+UPDATE STATISTICS FOR PROCEDURE procedure name;